bhisaac/5eFP/5eFP-SRD.md

 ### Bonus Feature: Danger Room

 Danger rooms are always obscured by a reinforced and locked door or an opaque phenomenon keeping creatures out that is clearly labeled as deadly.
 PCs must first acknowledge the warnings to enter a danger room.
 Acknowledgment unlocks the door or phenomenon, allowing passage.
 If the PCs advance into a danger room, they must face a boss battle at difficulty (LEVEL + 2).
 The way out vanishes the moment the PCs reach the danger room and does not reappear until the end of the encounter.
-The monster encounter is set up as if there are five PCs (even if the party is less than five) and two bonus elites are added to the encounter.
+The combat encounter is set up as if there are five PCs (even if the party is less than five), and a bonus minion combat encounter is added.
 If the PCs overcome the encounter, an unlocked, trap-free ornate chest appears.
 Each PC may, in turn, approach the chest and open it.
 The PC then chooses and adds one treasure to their equipment from three discovered treasures, discarding the other two choices.
 PCs choose one treasure from three available treasures: class, advanced, or magic item.
 Roll/draw the treasures and pick one to keep.

 > ### Danger Room Treasures
 >
->> Danger rooms are unique game zones that contain a very powerful boss (super boss) monster encounter, requiring optimization with the ideal gear, features, group roles, and abilities you can muster into a five-player party.
+>> Danger rooms are unique game zones that contain a very powerful boss (super boss) combat encounter, requiring optimization with the ideal gear, features, group roles, and abilities you can muster into a five-player party.
 You discover treasure from three potential treasure types once you clear a danger room.
 >>
 >> **Class.** Treasure your class considers essential.
 For example, barbarians might discover handaxes, javelins, a battle axe, a shield, light armor, or medium armor
 >>